 List three to five of the most important Student Learning Outcomes of the course.
 Begin this section with a verb that is measurable (See Bloom's Taxonomy, Appendix H).
 It might be useful to ask yourself, "What will students be able to think, demonstrate, and/or believe at the end of this course?"
 There should be at least one cognitive, one behavioral, and one affective SLO.
-Align SLO's with SCCI's standards (www.careerclusters.org).
+Align SLO's with State Career Clusters Initiative (SCCI) standards (see: www.careerclusters.org).
 The same SLOs should be reflected in the course syllabus.
 Refrain from use of the word "objective" when referring to outcomes.